All Practice Exams

 What is the Nail Technician License Exam?

-The Nail Technician License Exam, officially the NIC National Nail Technology Theory Examination, is the standardized licensing exam administered by the National-Interstate Council of State Boards of Cosmetology.
-It tests knowledge across two major domains: Scientific Concepts (40%) and Nail Technology Procedures (60%).
+The Nail Technician License Exam, officially the NIC National Nail Technology Theory Examination, is the standardized written theory exam developed by the National-Interstate Council of State Boards of Cosmetology and delivered by state-contracted vendors such as PSI, Prov, or Pearson VUE.
+It tests two major areas, Scientific Concepts (40%) and Nail Technology Procedures (60%), across an 8-domain blueprint.
 Most US states use this exam or a similar state-specific version for nail technician licensure.

 What is the passing score for the Nail Technician exam?